-It is not often a playwright comes along with such a distinctive voice and style that you immediately recognise their work.
+It’s not often a new playwright has such a distinctive voice and style you immediately

 I can think of very few examples, Ayckbourn, Sondheim, and Pinter, but I’ll now be adding Tristan Fynn-Aidenu to the list.
 What he has created, written and directed at the Brockley Jack theatre is nothing short of a modern masterpiece, with the ability to be translated into many more mediums of storytelling.